MichaelCWalsh7/Yurt-Index/README.md

     -   #### Typography
         - There are 3 main fonts in use on the site.
         - The first being Eagle Lake, which has a back-up of serif.
-This is a highly stylized font, not used for long-form text, only for headings and even then opnly sparingly.
+This is a highly stylized font, not used for long-form text, only for headings and even then only sparingly.
 This font has a celtic-style typography that is used to be somewhat reminiscent of [the legendary Book of Kells](https://yurt-index.herokuapp.com/static/images/readme/book-of-kells.png) and lean further into the Irish aesthetic of the site.
         - The second font in use is Hina Mincho, again with a back up of serif.
 This is a font that strikes a nice balance between modern and traditional, which compliments the Eagle Lake font well and is very appropriate for an online Irish slang database, it in and of itself being and blend of modern and traditional.
         - Finally for variance and often for links, the third font is Merriweather, yet again with a back up of serif. the merriweather font stands out nicely from the other two, and thus is used for calls to action, sub-headings etc. It is a massive step-up from the default Materialize font that is overly generic for a site such as this one.

     -   #### Imagery
         - While imagery is quite important, the decision was made early on in the development process to move away from large visuals, for example a hero image.
 Multiple hero images were tested with the site, but none of them really looked or felt right.
-After a lengthy browse of popular competitors, namely [Urban Dictionary](https://www.urbandictionary.com/), [Online Slang Dictionary](http://onlineslangdictionary.com/) and [Dictionary.com](https://www.dictionary.com/e/slang/), I found that these sites had no hero image either, and very little in the way of imagery in general, it often being distracing to the main content of the site.
+After a lengthy browse of popular competitors, namely [Urban Dictionary](https://www.urbandictionary.com/), [Online Slang Dictionary](http://onlineslangdictionary.com/) and [Dictionary.com](https://www.dictionary.com/e/slang/), I found that these sites had no hero image either, and very little in the way of imagery in general, it being often too distracting to the main content of the site.
 [Urban Dictionary](https://www.urbandictionary.com/), indisputably the most popular of the slang dictionaries goes so far as to have no home page at all, rather a word of the day that the user gets redirected to.
-While [Dictionary.com](https://www.dictionary.com/e/slang/) does have images in the slang archive of their site, these are almost exlusively to represent various word entries, a very cool feature but far beyond the scope of a 1-man Milestone Project.
+While [Dictionary.com](https://www.dictionary.com/e/slang/) does have images in the slang archive of their site, these are almost exclusively to represent various word entries, a very cool feature, but far beyond the scope of a 1-man Milestone Project.
 (Though there is more on this in Future Features section located below.)

 *   ### Wireframes